Chasing Shiny Objects

 Now some folks, including GCP, consider on-premises to be part of multi-cloud (“A multi-cloud setup might also include private computing environments”).
 While technically the two are surely related (“on-prem is just another data center”) if you count hybrid into multi, then there wouldn’t be any need to use the term multi-hybrid.
 Already confused?
 Let’s look at things from a different angle.

 “No CIO will wake up one morning to find all of his or her workloads in the cloud.
 Hybrid cloud is a reality.”

 Whatever the technology, the intentions and drivers behind hybrid and multi are quite different.
 Hybrid cloud is a reality for enterprises: despite cool stuff like AWS Snowmobile no CIO will wake up one morning to find all of his or her workloads in the cloud.
 So, you’re bound to have something “out” and something still “in”, and the two more likely than not need to interact.

 Hence, the core of a hybrid cloud strategy is “how to slice”, i.e. what workloads should move out while which other ones stay on premises.
-We’ll reserve that discussion for another post.
+This topic is important enough to deserve a post of its own.

 “A hybrid cloud strategy’s essence is deciding how to slice, i.e. what workloads should move out and which other ones stay on premises”.

 In contrast, a multi-cloud strategy is an architecture choice you make.
 Examining common multi-cloud approaches and the motivations behind them helps us make these choices.

 To better understand the motivation for multi-cloud, it’s good to segment the technical platform architecture into common scenarios.
 What I have observed as packaged under the slogan of “multi-cloud” generally falls into one of the following categories: